 Applicants must meet all of the following criteria to be eligible for CIS consideration.
 Only applicants that meet the criteria below should submit a CIS application:

-- Admission to a Marriott School of Management graduate program (MBA, MPA, MAcc, or MISM).
+- Admission to a BYU Marriott graduate program (MBA, MPA, MAcc, or MISM).
 The CIS application should ONLY be submitted after admission to the graduate program.